22 Essential Guitar Parts: Guide with Names, Functions & Diagram

 Pickup Selector

-If the guitar has multiple pickups, the pickup selector selects pickups as per the tone quality.
+If the guitar has multiple pickups, the pickup selector will select pickups based on the tone quality.
 It engages one or multiple pickups at a time to get a wide range of sounds and tones.

 In the electric guitar, there are multiple pickups.